High Resolution Seismic Waveform Generation using Denoising Diffusion: Introduction

-Conditional generative models can be designed to synthesize three-component seismic waveforms, conditional on ground motion predictor variables. \citeA{florez2022data} used a Wasserstein GAN to generate realistic broadband seismograms conditional on magnitude ($M$ 4.5–7.5), hypocentral distance ($R$ = 0–180 km), and $V_{S30}$ (0 - 1100 m/s).
-Among other things, their study showed that the model accurately interpolates for conditional parameter ranges where no data may be available, but is not quite accurate for very large magnitude events ($M > 8$).
+Conditional deep learning-based generative models can be designed to synthesize three-component seismic waveforms from scratch, conditional on ground motion predictor variables. \citeA{florez2022data} used a Wasserstein GAN to generate realistic broadband seismograms conditional on magnitude ($M$ 4.5–7.5), hypocentral distance ($R$ = 0–180 km), and $V_{S30}$ (0 - 1100 m/s).
+Among other things, their study showed that the model can reproduce a wide range of features observed in real waveforms.
+Furthermore, it accurately interpolates for conditional parameter ranges where no data is available, but it is not quite accurate for very large magnitude events ($M > 8$).
 Inspired by \citeA{florez2022data}, \citeA{esfahani2023tfcgan} trained a GAN to synthesize time-frequency representations of seismograms (TFCGAN) considering similar conditioning parameters ($M$ 3.8–7.5, $R<120$ km, $V_{S30} <1200$ m/s).
-Obtaining only the amplitude part of the time-frequency response from the GAN, they utilized a phase retrieval algorithm to reconstruct the phase before transforming back to time-domain seismograms.
 A study by \citeA{shi2024broadband} developed a combination of GAN and neural operators, presenting the conditional ground-motion synthesis algorithm (cGM-GANO).
 Their algorithm is conditioned on moment magnitude ($M$ 4.5–8.0), closest-point-on-the-rupture to site distance ($R$ = 0–300 km), style of faulting, $V_{S30}$ (100–1100 m/s), and tectonic environment type (subduction or shallow crustal event).
 The most recent study by \citeA{matsumoto2024GAN} introduced additional input parameters focused on site-specific conditions consisting of the shear-wave velocities in the top 5, 10, and 20 m and the depth to the layer with shear-wave velocities of 1000 and 1400 m/s.
-They also used a modified GANs method based on pre-existing styleGAN by \citeA{karras2020analyzing}.
+They also used a modified GAN method based on the pre-existing StyleGAN by \citeA{karras2020analyzing}.
 The algorithm was trained with $M > 5$, rupture distance of $\leq 100$ km, and hypocentral depth of less than 30 km.
+While these advancements show the potential of generative waveform modeling in seismology, GAN-based models can suffer from mode collapse and other training instabilities \cite{goodfellow2014generative}.
 For a detailed overview of the use of GAN for earthquake-related engineering fields, the reader is referred to \citeA{marano2024generative}.
-While these advancements show the potential of generative waveform modeling in seismology, GAN-based models can suffer from mode collapse and other training instabilities \cite{goodfellow2014generative}, and neural operators require specialized neural architectures which are not currently included in standard deep learning libraries like PyTorch.